 - Student Organizations are prohibited from conducting their own disciplinary proceedings prior to resolution of alleged violations of the Community Standards.

 - Nothing in the Community Standards shall preclude holding students who are members of a Student Organization responsible for their individual violations of the Community Standards committed in the context of or in association with the Student Organization’s alleged violation of the Community Standards.
 Both the Student Organization and individual students may be found responsible for violations of the Community Standards in connection with the same behavior.

-- The Student Organization Representative is required to notify the advisor of Student Organization of any alleged violations of the Community Standards and any sanctions imposed.
+- The designated representative for the Student Organization is required to notify the advisor of Student Organization of any alleged violations of the Community Standards and any sanctions imposed.

-As permitted by the Family Educational Rights and Privacy Act (FERPA), the VPSA may notify other College officials with a legitimate educational interest.
-Therefore, the VPSA may notify other offices and departments, including but not limited to, Athletics, SAIL, Academic Advising, and Global Education in situations with potential impact on a student’s ability to continue their education at Wheaton College.
+- Inter-departmental Notification: As permitted by the Family Educational Rights and Privacy Act (FERPA), the Procedural Coordinator, or designee may notify other College officials with a legitimate educational interest.
+Therefore, the Procedural Coordinator, or designee may notify other offices and departments, including but not limited to, Athletics, SAIL, Academic Advising, and Global Education in situations with potential impact on a student’s ability to participate in activities sponsored by these offices and/or continue their education at Wheaton College.

 Administrative Hearing.
 A formal meeting between a Respondent and a Conduct Officer, to determine if a violation of the Honor Code or Community Standards has occurred based on the preponderance of the evidence.